 (ThySistas.com) Womanism is typically described as another form of feminism that places an emphasis on the natural contribution of women in society.
 The term womanism and feminism are similar but yet very different from one another.
 The feminist movement was a middle class movement for Caucasian women and they rarely included African American women.
 In the very first wave of feminism, the movement fought for suffrage rights to be granted to white women.
 The second wave of feminism was intended to fight for cultural and social rights for white women.

 Feminists in these days and times were considered white women and women of color were not included.
 The white women felt as if they joined an alliance with blacks then it would ultimately be a bad look for them and discourage those in power from granting them the rights they felt that they deserved.
 Susan B. Anthony and Elizabeth Cady Stanton formed the National Woman Suffrage Association.
-The primary goal of the organization was to achieve voting rights for 123feminismvswomanism2016women by means of a Congressional amendment to the Constitution.
+The primary goal of the organization was to achieve voting rights for women by means of a Congressional amendment to the Constitution.

 Author Alice Walker has given major credit for coining the term “womanist”.
 While feminism was alienating especially to African American women womanism allows these women to celebrate and appreciate their color as well as culture.
 In her book Walker goes on to say that a womanist is: